Los 40 USA

 Payments will continue

-However, government shutdowns have happened in the US before, and it takes a lot more than Congressional failure to stop the sending of Social Secuirty checks.
+In the US, one out of five seniors depend on Social Security for ninety percent or more of their income.
+These critical benefits keep seniors afloat, and it takes a lot more than Congressional failure to stop sending these checks.
 These benefits are protected because their funding does not form part of the same budget process Congress is currently debating.

 Read more from AS USA: